Client: Queens Meat

 In other words, this strip is not inviting to walk-in traffic and the newer (hipster) residents moving in.

 The research took a week.
-We walked into 8 local butchers, checked all the competition’s online reviews and what people are saying on their Social Media.
-We did a brief competitive analysis of their Top 4 competitors to review:
+We walked into 8 competing local butchers, checked all the competition’s online reviews and what people are saying about the other butchers on their Social Media.
+We did a brief competitive analysis of their Top 4 competitors in a review:

-The plan was simple: make more money in retail and don’t hurt the wholesale business we already have.”
+The plan was very simple: “make more money in retail and don’t hurt the wholesale business we already have.”

 And I told them this honestly and directly.